 The seminar introduces students to empirical research on political representation and economic inequality.
 The theoretical idea that the interest of each person is given equal consideration in political decision-making stands at the very core of democratic governance.
-By now, there is strong evidence that policy-making in some democracies is biased towards the wealthy and better-off parts of society, and unequal representation has been found for legislators, party platforms, national policy and state policy.
-To complicate the situation even further, research also shows that the gap in political participation keeps widening.
+By now, there is strong evidence that policy-making in some democracies is biased towards the wealthy and better-off parts of society, and that unequal representation has been found for legislators, party platforms, national policy and state policy.
+To complicate matters even further, research also shows that the gap in political participation keeps widening.
 In the course of the seminar, we will assess some of the most relevant research in the field.
 What do we currently know about political equality and representation?
-Who are the underrepresented?
-Why are they underrepresented?
-What role do political institutions play?
+Who are the underrepresented and how do political institutions matter?
 How does economic inequality come in?
-Finally, how can we link the literature on political representation to the current rise in populism across advanced democracies?
-Students will become familiar with the theoretical background of equal representation, and they will critically evaluate analytical approaches, research strategies and empirical approaches in the literature and put a specific focus on the connection between theoretical models and empirical implications.
+Finally, how can we link economic inequality to current political phenomena related to identity politics and populism?
+Students will become familiar with the most influential theoretical and empirical work on these topics.
+They will assess theoretical approaches, research strategies and empirical approaches in the literature and put a specific focus on the connection between theoretical models and empirical implications.